Russellwhatever/energy_coarse_graining_flow/README.md

 </p>

 ## Getting started
-This repository provides the code to train a coarse-graining framework on the energy function of the Boltzmann distribution.
-The model defines slow and fast variables and learns a bijective map and normalizing flow to map them back to the atomistic coordinates.
-The framework is illustrated on three different systems: a double-well (DW) potential, a Gaussian Mixture Model (GMM), and a coarse-grained alanine dipeptide (ALDP).
+This repository provides code for training a coarse-graining framework on the energy function of the Boltzmann distribution.
+The model separates the system into slow and fast variables, learns a normalizing flow to model the slow variables and a Gaussian distribution for the fast ones, and then uses a bijective map to transform them back to atomistic coordinates.
+The framework is demonstrated on three systems: a double-well (DW) potential, a Gaussian Mixture Model (GMM), and a coarse-grained alanine dipeptide (ALDP).

 The training examples can be found in: